 Compression of the lungs may occur during very deep descent in breath-hold diving; compression may rarely decrease lung volume below residual volume, causing mucosal edema, vascular engorgement, pulmonary edema, and hemorrhage, which manifest clinically as dyspnea and hemoptysis on ascent.

 Chest x-ray is done to look for signs of pneumothorax or pneumomediastinum (radiolucent band along the cardiac border).
 If chest x-ray is negative but there is strong clinical suspicion, then chest CT, which may be more sensitive than plain film x-rays, may be diagnostic.
 Ultrasound may also be useful for rapid bedside diagnosis of pneumothorax.
 Pneumoperitoneum without a ruptured viscus should be suspected when pneumoperitoneum is present without peritoneal signs.

 Suspected tension pneumothorax is treated with needle decompression followed by tube thoracostomy How To Do Surgical Tube Thoracostomy Surgical tube thoracostomy is insertion of a surgical tube into the pleural space to drain air or fluid from the chest.
 Pneumothorax that is recurrent, persistent, traumatic, large, under tension... read more .
-If a smaller (eg, 10 to 20%) pneumothorax is present and there is no sign of hemodynamic or respiratory instability, the pneumothorax may resolve when high-flow 100% oxygen is given for 24 to 48 h.
+If a smaller (eg, 10 to 20%) pneumothorax is present and there is no sign of hemodynamic or respiratory instability, the pneumothorax may resolve when high-flow 100% oxygen is given for 24 to 48 hours.
 If this treatment is ineffective or if a larger pneumothorax is present, tube thoracostomy (using a pigtail catheter or small chest tube) is done.

 No specific treatment is required for pneumomediastinum; symptoms usually resolve spontaneously within hours to days.
 After a few hours of observation, most patients can be treated as outpatients; high-flow 100% oxygen is recommended to hasten resorption of extra-alveolar gas in these patients.
 Rarely, mediastinotomy Mediastinoscopy and Mediastinotomy Mediastinoscopy is a procedure in which an endoscope is introduced through the suprasternal notch into the mediastinum to allow visualization of it.
 Mediastinotomy is surgical opening of the... read more is required to relieve tension pneumomediastinum.